bgd-labs/rescue-mission-phase-1/diffs/LendToAaveMigrator-diff.md

 +        emit LendMigrated(address(this), lendAmount);
 +        emit AaveTokensRescued(address(this), aaveMerkleDistributor, amountToRescue);
 +
-+        // checks that the amount of Aave not migrated is less or equal than the amount Aave disposable for migration
++        // checks that the amount of AAVE not migrated is less or equal than the amount AAVE disposable for migration
 +        require((LEND.totalSupply() - LEND.balanceOf(address(this)) - LEND.balanceOf(address(LEND)) ) / LEND_AAVE_RATIO <= AAVE.balanceOf(address(this)),
 +            'INCORRECT_BALANCE_RESCUED'
 +        );